yratof/screenshots/readme.md

 Make your way to your cloned folder
 `cd screenshots;`

-Then run this beauty
+Edit the `urls.txt` to have the URLS you want to crawl on this domain.
+If you don't know them yet, I would recommend downloading something like [Screaming Frog](http://www.screamingfrog.co.uk/seo-spider/) and crawl your site.
+Then use that to populate the `urls.txt`.
+Sounds complicated, but it's just *click click click done*.

-`watircats screenshots http://fullphatdesign.co.uk --config_file config.yml`
+When you have your URLs sorted, run this beauty `watircats screenshots http://website.com --config_file config.yml`